-MANA physicians encourage adults to get the vaccine as soon as it is available to them in accordance with the Arkansas Department of Health guidelines.
+MANA physicians encourage adults to get the COVID-19 vaccine as soon as it is available to them in accordance with the Arkansas Department of Health guidelines.
 Extensive studies have found the Pfizer, Moderna, and Johnson & Johnson vaccines to be safe and effective at preventing serious illness.
 Getting the vaccine will help keep you healthy and help us get back to normal activities.